Giving notice of marriage or civil partnership

 Proof of residence (in order of priority)

-- valid driving licence in your current name
+- Valid UK driving licence in your current name & address

 If previously married:

 - a 'decree absolute' if you were divorced in this country or an original final divorce document with translation if the divorce took place abroad